JPGSP/AT-Test/README.md

 # AT-Test

-This prooject will show you a form, where you can search by title inside product's data by a third party provider.
+This project will show you a form where you can search by title inside product's data by a third party provider.

 ## System requirements